 Broccoli plants can become damaged during handling when they are young and vulnerable.
 This is more likely if you transplanted them from your house or a garden center instead of growing them from seed.

 In this case, the broccoli plant may never form a head at all.
 Instead, you may need to settle for using the leaves of the plant for a salad or steaming them like spinach.
-Better luck next year!

 I hope you found this article helpful – if so, please share it with someone who can use the information.
-If you have any questions about broccoli flowering (bolting), please leave a comment below.